KilledByAPixel/OS13k/README.md

 # Welcome to OS13k!
 OS13k is a tiny pseudo operating system designed for a JS13k community project.
-It includes native support for webgl shaders, zzfx, dweets, medals, fullscreen, mobile support, and more.
-The OS (incuding zzfx and shader support) is under 6k when zipped.
+It includes native support for shadertoys, dweets,  zzfx sounds, medals, fullscreen, mobile support, and more.
+The OS (incuding zzfx, shadertoy, and dwitter support) is under 6k when zipped.

 ## Please keep this project confidential!

 # [Live Demo](https://killedbyapixel.github.io/OS13k)
 # [Trello Board](https://trello.com/b/1PNeOZfM/os13k)

+## The Plan
+- My crazy idea is to make this tiny OS to host a variety of games and utilities
+- By sharing code like shader setup, dweets, and zzfx we can pack a lot into 13k
+- Also another big part of this (not yet implemented) is the achievement system
+- I'd like to see as many people as possible contribute tiny games and apps
+- On day one of js13k I plan to submit what we have, then work the theme in during the contest.

 ## Programming Info
 Add an icon config to desktop.js to register a new program
 - The first icon in desktopLayout opens on start
 - {name:'Test', icon:'✌️', src:'system/test.html', allowMultiple:1, showReload:1}